Nintendo 3DS Architecture

 A new type of memory spotted

-It’s all jolly that the Nintendo 3DS includes 32 times the general-purpose memory of its predecessor, but what about that ‘FCRAM’?
+It’s all jolly that the Nintendo 3DS includes 32 times the general-purpose memory of its predecessor, but what’s that ‘FCRAM’?
 Is it any different from the other standards?

 Well, Fast Cycle DRAM (FCRAM) is yet another RAM invention, this time authored in 2002 by Fujitsu and Toshiba.
 Presented as an alternative to DRAM-based technology (i.e. SDRAM, EDO DRAM, RDRAM, etc.), FCRAM excels on non-continuous reads, where it exhibits a lower latency than DRAM [18].
 This was done to replicate the performance offered by the more expensive SRAM.